pthakur03/SpotifyMusicRecommender/README.md

 ## Key Features

-- **Deep Q Network**: Utilizes reinforcement learning to train a Deep Q Network for genre prediction.
+- **Random Forest**: Uses a supervised learning algorithm for genre prediction by constructing multiple decision trees and averaging their outputs for robust classification.
 - **Bayesian Networks**: Evaluates song novelty and audio content for accurate classification.
 - **Neural Networks with Filtering**: Combines neural networks and advanced filtering techniques for enhanced genre prediction accuracy.